Product Description Sample Food: Everything You Need to Know

 In the past, keywords were used in a very negative way.
 They were overused, but thankfully, Google and other search engines took note of this and deployed an algorithm that ensures content with misused keywords does not rank well on search engine results pages.
 Keywords should be used naturally.
 If a certain keyword doesn't sound natural, don't use it.
 Ideally, though, your keyword density should be somewhere between two to five percent.
 For example, if you have a product description that is 200 words, the keyword should appear four to 10 times.

 If you need help with creating a product description sample food, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.